Russian missiles kill at least 23 in Ukraine, wound over 100

 “Every day Russia is destroying the civilian population, killing Ukrainian children, directing missiles at civilian objects.
 Where there is no military (targets).
 What is it if not an open act of terrorism?”
 Zelenskyy wrote on Telegram.

-Ukrainian Interior Minister Denys Monastyrsky echoed Zelenskyy, calling the missile attack a “war crime" intended to intimidate Ukrainians while the country's forces continue to hold out in the east.
+Ukrainian Interior Minister Denys Monastyrsky echoed Zelenskyy, calling the missile attack a “war crime" intended to intimidate Ukrainians while the country's forces hold out in the east.

+The U.S. embassy in Kyiv issued a security alert late Thursday urging all U.S. citizens remaining in Ukraine to leave immediately.
+The alert, which appeared to be in response to the Vinnytsia attack, asserted that large gatherings and organized events “may serve as Russian military targets anywhere in Ukraine, including its western regions.”

 Vinnytsia is one of Ukraine's largest cities, with a prewar population of 370,000.
 Thousands of people from eastern Ukraine, where Russia has concentrated its offensive, have fled there since Russia invaded Ukraine on Feb.
 24.